Humanizer for German: Why AI Text Detection Is Language-Specific

 Abrupt cutoffs, style shifts mid-text, first-person edit summaries.

-6. Rhetoric & Structure (3 patterns, NEW)
+6. Rhetoric & Structure (7 patterns)

 | Pattern | Severity | Example |